 Learn Italy’s History at the Castello San Giorgio

 In a nutshell, Castello San Giorgio is a castle complex.
-It is rectangular in shape and is connected to the outside world by three drawbridges.
+It is rectangular and is connected to the outside world by three drawbridges.
 It confers historical values and also doubles up by offering excellent views and exhibits.

 Some of these extra fringe benefits are military, culture, history, and art.
 Do spare some time to visit the castle.
-This way, you will get a peek at Italy’s past without enrolling at a history class.
+This way, you will get a peek at Italy’s past without enrolling in a history class.

 10 Days in the Italian Riviera: Day VIII – Massa

-Massa is a small town which serves as the provincial capital of the Massa-Carrara Province.
+Massa is a small town that serves as the provincial capital of the Massa-Carrara Province.
 It mainly stands out as a tourist hotspot due to its possession of numerous hotels and other tourist attraction sites.